Saint Nicholas: Veneration and celebrations

 In late medieval England, on Saint Nicholas Day parishes held Christmastide "boy bishop" celebrations.
 As part of this celebration, youths performed the functions of priests and bishops, and exercised rule over their elders.
 Today, Saint Nicholas is still celebrated as a great gift-giver in several Western European and Central European countries.
 In medieval times, Christian nuns in Belgium and France began to deposit baskets of food and clothes anonymously at the doorsteps of the needy, which gave rise to the practice of gift giving on Saint Nicholas Day.
 According to another source, on 6 December every sailor or ex-sailor of the Low Countries (which at that time was virtually all of the male population) would descend to the harbour towns to participate in a church celebration for their patron saint.
 On the way back they would stop at one of the various Nicholas fairs to buy some hard-to-come-by goods, gifts for their loved ones and invariably some little presents for their children.
 While the real gifts would only be presented at Christmas, the little presents for the children were given right away, courtesy of Saint Nicholas.
 This and his miracle of him resurrecting the three butchered children made Saint Nicholas a patron saint of children and later students as well.
 The custom of giving gifts on Saint Nicholas Day is popular in various parts of Christendom, with a popular tradition including children placing their shoes in the foyer for Saint Nicholas to deliver presents therein.

 Santa Claus evolved from Dutch traditions regarding Saint Nicholas (Sinterklaas).
 When the Dutch established the colony of New Amsterdam, they brought the legend and traditions of Sinterklaas with them.
 Howard G. Hageman, of New Brunswick Theological Seminary, maintains that the tradition of celebrating Sinterklaas in New York existed in the early settlements of the Hudson Valley, although by the early nineteenth century had fallen by the way.
-St. Nicholas Park, located at the intersection of St. Nicholas Avenue and 127th Street, in an area originally settled by Dutch farmers, is named for St. Nicholas of Myra.
+St. Nicholas Avenue and St. Nicholas Terrace, streets in the Harlem neighborhood of Manhattan, New York City, an area originally settled by Dutch farmers, were named for St. Nicholas of Myra.
+The name later was taken for nearby St. Nicholas Park, located at the intersection of St. Nicholas Avenue and 127th Street.

 Nicholas is honored in the calendar of saints of the Lutheran Churches, as well as in Church of England and in the Episcopal Church on 6 December.